saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

-years of age had diminished hemagglutinin inhibition (HI) responses to Flublok omparedtoaU.S.-licensedinﬂuenzavaccineapprovedforuseinthispopulation, strongly uggestingthat Flublok wouldnot beeffectiveinchildrenyounger than3years of age(6). afety and effectiveness of Flublok have not been established in children 3 years to less han 18 years of age.
+years of age had diminished hemagglutinin inhibition (HI) responses to Flublok omparedtoaU.S.-licensedinﬂuenzavaccineapprovedforuseinthispopulation, strongly uggestingthat Flublok wouldnot beeffectiveinchildrenyounger than3years of age(6).
+Safety and effectiveness of Flublok have not been established in children 3 years to less han 18 years of age.

-The developmental and health beneﬁts of breastfeeding should be considered along the mother’s clinical need for Flublok and any potential adverse effects on the breas child fromFlublok or fromthe underlying maternal condition.
-For preventive vaccines underlying condition is susceptibility to disease prevented by the vaccine.
+The developmental and health beneﬁts of breastfeeding should be considered along wit the mother’s clinical need for Flublok and any potential adverse effects on the breastfe child fromFlublok or fromthe underlying maternal condition.
+For preventive vaccines, th underlying condition is susceptibility to disease prevented by the vaccine
-84 P di
-i U

 ### the effects of Flublok on the breastfed infant or on milk pr